CPBridge/RIFeatures/README.md

 ```

 If you have decided not to install the library on your system as above, you just
-need to add the `include` directory to the of directories your compiler looks at
+need to add the `include` directory to the list of directories your compiler looks at
 for headers, and add the compiled shared object file to the linker dependencies.

 ### Example